 It is convenient to build a GameObjectThe fundamental object in Unity scenes, which can represent characters, props, scenery, cameras, waypoints, and more.
 A GameObject’s functionality is defined by the Components attached to it.
 More info

-in the sceneA Scene contains the environments and menus of your game.
+See in Glossary in the sceneA Scene contains the environments and menus of your game.
 Think of each unique Scene file as a unique level.
 In each Scene, you place your environments, obstacles, and decorations, essentially designing and building your game in pieces.
 More info

-by adding components and setting their properties to the appropriate values.
+See in Glossary by adding components and setting their properties to the appropriate values.
 This can create problems, however, when you have an object like an NPC, prop or piece of scenery that is reused in the scene several times.
 Simply copying the object will certainly produce duplicates but they will all be independently editable.
 Generally, you want all instances of a particular object to have the same properties, so when you edit one object in the scene, you would prefer not to have to make the same edit repeatedly to all the copies.

 Fortunately, Unity has a Prefab assetAny media or data that can be used in your game or Project.
 An asset may come from a file created outside of Unity, such as a 3D model, an audio file or an image.
 You can also create some asset types in Unity, such as an Animator Controller, an Audio Mixer or a Render Texture.
 More info

-type that allows you to store a GameObject object complete with components and properties.
+See in Glossary type that allows you to store a GameObject object complete with components and properties.
 The prefab acts as a template from which you can create new object instances in the scene.
 Any edits made to a prefab asset are immediately reflected in all instances produced from it but you can also override components and settings for each instance individually.

 Note: When you drag an asset file (eg, a Mesh) into the scene, it will create a new object instance and all such instances will change when the original asset is changed.
 However, although its behaviour is superficially similar, the asset is not a prefab, so you won’t be able to add components to it or make use of the other prefab features described below.